marcandreuf/ToolBox/README.md

 For Arcbot setup
 ```
-1. Add btsync group to the <current user>. i.e "sudo usermod -a -G pi btsync"
+1. Add btsync group to the current user. i.e "sudo usermod -a -G pi btsync"
 2. Configure btsync to run as a service
 3. Link mobile devices photo galleries to the Origin folder.
 ```